conorbros/ept-tools/readme.md

 # Updates
 This is my fork of [@connormanning](https://github.com/connormanning)'s ept-tools.
-I've added in a web lookup of missing SRS codes and it will make point clouds that don't have color greyscale using the intensity values of the points.
+I've added in a web lookup of missing SRS codes and it will make point clouds that don't have color display as greyscale using the intensity values of the points.

 <p align="center">
   <img src="https://raw.githubusercontent.com/connormanning/entwine/master/doc/logo/icons_favicons/favicon-128.png" alt="Entwine Icon">